aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

-* There are 3 series in the given DataFrame - ‘Regd.
-No’, ‘Names’ and ‘Marks%’.
+* There are three series in the given DataFrame - 'Regd.
+No', 'Names' and 'Marks%'.